microsoft/migrate-java-ee-app-to-azure-training/02-setting-up-acr/README.md

 ## Create the ACR

-Now we are going to create your ACR, please execute the command line below:
+Now we are going to create your ACR.

+Please execute the command line below:

 ```shell
 az acr create --name sharearoundacr$UNIQUE_ID --location westus2 \